mehov/cakephp2-hcaptcha/README.md

 Configuring the plugin
 ====

+1. Put this plugin into your application's app/Plugin folder
-1. Create the Config/config.php based on Config/config.example.php
+2. Create the Config/config.php based on Config/config.example.php
-2. Add your sitekey and secret to Config/config.php
+3. Add your sitekey and secret to Config/config.php

 Loading the plugin
 ====